kaito83/EzDome/README.md

 Serial communication bitrate: 9600
 ------------
-Updates:

-Rotator:
-- Code rework
-- Added new function to read DHT sensor
-- Added ALT limit function

-Shutter:
-- Code rework
-- Added function to controll relay for cut power off from TMC driver, to reduce battery consumption
-- Added external open/close function

 Stand alone UI (EzDome.exe):
-- Added UDP server to commicate with ASCOM driver
+- UDP server to commicate with ASCOM driver
 - ALT limit function can be enabled
 - DHT sensor data
 - Port number for only can be modified in registry now (Computer\HKEY_CURRENT_USER\SOFTWARE\EzDome)
-- Slave mode removed from UI, use ASCOM to controll it

 ASCOM driver:
-- Code full rework
 - I hate VC components (to ugly for me) it's not stande alone anymore, external exe need to controll the dome, communication via UDP, default is port 9999 it can be any, look above

 More functions and redesigns may comming!

 EzDome.exe - Native UI with UDP server to communicate with ASCOM driver EzDome Setup.exe - ASCOM driver

 ![image](https://github.com/user-attachments/assets/0c31f90e-cfdd-480d-a439-4fe2661a7a81)